Welcome to today's edition of the Rush 24-7 podcast.

 These are federally credentialed bison managers.

-So basically that's not part of discretionary spending anymore.
+So basically, that's not part of discretionary spending anymore.

 That counts as non-discretionary.

-It's with the in it's with the entitlement programs.
+It's with the entitlement programs.

 You can't cut that.

-You can't cut social security, you can't cut Medicare, you can't cut Medicaid, and you can't get cut bison management program.
+You can't cut Social Security, you can't cut Medicare, you can't cut Medicaid, and you can't get cut bison management program.

 That's non-discretionary spending.

-Uh so they're not just roaming, they haven't bust out of the park and they're roaming all over the interstate and they're heading down to downtown Mammoth Hot Springs and causing havoc.
+They haven't bust out of the park and they're roaming all over the interstate and they're heading down to downtown Mammoth Hot Springs and causing havoc.

-It's safe if you're listening in Wyoming, it's safe to leave your home.
+If you're listening in Wyoming, it's safe to leave your home.

 The bison are still being managed.